Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- Golden State's 82 games this season have gone over this contest's total of 240.5 points 34 times.
+- Golden State and its opponents have scored more than 237.5 points in 38 of 82 games this season.

-- The average total in Golden State's games this season is 236.1, 4.4 points fewer than this matchup's over/under.
+- Golden State has had an average of 236.1 points in its games this season, 1.4 fewer than this matchup's total.

+- So far this season, the Warriors have compiled a 39-43-0 record against the spread.

+- Golden State has entered the game as favorites 59 times this season and won 37, or 62.7%, of those games.

 Kings Betting Records & Stats

-- Sacramento has played 34 games this season that ended with a point total over 240.5 points.
+- Sacramento has played 40 games this season that ended with a combined score higher than 237.5 points.

-- The average total for Sacramento's games this season is 238.8 points, 1.7 fewer points than this game's over/under.
+- The average over/under for Sacramento's outings this season is 238.8, 1.3 more points than this game's total.

-- The Kings have been chosen as underdogs in 30 games this year and have walked away with the win 13 times (43.3%) in those games.
+- The Kings have been victorious in 13, or 43.3%, of the 30 contests they have been chosen as underdogs in this season.

-- Sacramento has not won as an underdog of +200 or more on the moneyline this season in four games with those odds or longer.
+- Sacramento has not won as an underdog of +260 or more on the moneyline this season in two games with those odds or longer.

-- Sacramento has an implied victory probability of 33.3% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that Sacramento has a 27.8% chance of pulling out a win.

 Warriors vs. Kings Over/Under Stats (Regular Season)